Italian invasion of Egypt: Regia Marina

-Berti could expect little support from the Royal Italian Navy (Regia Marina), because ten submarines had been lost since Italy declared war, the fleet was too important to risk and was short of fuel.
+Berti could expect little support from the Royal Italian Navy (Regia Marina) because ten submarines had been lost since Italy declared war, the fleet was too important to risk and was short of fuel.

 Italian plans

 Three times, deadlines were set for an Italian invasion and cancelled; the first plan was intended to coincide with an expected German invasion of England on 15 July 1940.
 Balbo took all the trucks from the 5th Army and the M11/39 medium tanks being delivered from Italy, to reinforce the 10th Army for a crossing of the frontier wire and an occupation of Sollum as soon as war was declared.
 After a British counter-attack was repulsed and the Italian armies were replenished, the advance would continue.
 Although this plan was based on a realistic appreciation of what the Italian armies in Libya could achieve, it fell through when the invasion of England was cancelled.
 (Note: The Italians considered forming a mechanised force to invade Egypt, followed by garrison troops to maintain the lines of communication.
 Two divisions and a brigade of Libyan troops could be fully motorised and join the tanks and motorised artillery, which would have created an all-arms force.
 Graziani rejected the suggestion since the rest of the army would lose its supply transport.
-The Tank Command Libya (Comando carri della Libia), three or four artillery regiments and a motorised infantry division could have been formed according to the new mechanised warfare theory but Graziani favoured strength in numbers.)
+The Tank Command Libya (Comando carri della Libia) three or four artillery regiments and a motorised infantry division could have been formed according to the new mechanised warfare theory but Graziani favoured strength in numbers.)
 The second plan, for 22 August, was for a limited advance to Sollum and Shawni el Aujerin to the east, with three columns moving on three lines of advance.
 Once Sollum had been occupied, an advance on Sidi Barrani would be considered, an example of advance-in-mass, used on the northern front in the Ethiopian War.
-The Italian non-motorized infantry divisions were to use the only road but the summer heat in August, which would have affected them most, led to another postponement.
+The Italian un-motorised infantry divisions were to use the only road but the summer heat in August, which would have affected them most, led to another postponement.

 Italian pilots of the Royal Italian Air Force in Egypt study a map (September 1940).